builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

       * Friendship is a bad abstraction
 4. Polymorphism
    1. Bad Dependencies - Dependency Injection

-Injecting the Service Container
-Resolving from the Service Container
-Using Statements as "DI"
-Injection other than constructor
-[FromServices] Tag
-Fancy Injection - anything other than give me interface (configuration is exception) Fancy Registration - anything other than this equals that Service Locators in application code
-Writing your own DI container
-Modyfing the existing DI container
-Swalling registrations - singleton accepting transient Bad registration - not knowing how to register things Injecting excessive dependencies 5+
-Null checks on injected services

    2. Relying on implementations - Dependency Inversion (DateTime, HttpClient, DbContext, SqlConnection, Loggers, SOAP Client Factories)
    3. Small Variations - Generics & Constraints
 5. Abstraction